5 Tips For A Healthy Eating Pregnancy Diet

 1. Can’t face food?
 Don’t panic

 If the idea of preparing and eating a meal sends you running from the kitchen in the early days of pregnancy, don’t stress.
-Morning sickness can come in waves throughout the day, and can put you off your food.
-The good news?
-For the vast majority, morning sickness dissipates at about the 12 week mark.
+Morning sickness can come in waves throughout the

 Even if morning sickness puts you off your food during the first weeks or months, your baby will be just fine.
 In fact, the sickness can be caused by high hormone levels in your blood – a sign that the pregnancy is going well.

 Fruit and veg are packed with nutrients that both you and your baby need.
 You should aim to eat a variety of

 The Australian Dietary Guidelines recommend you try to consume five servings of vegetables and/or legumes (one serve equals half a cup of cooked green